fokosun/Checkpoint1/README.md

 [![Build Status](https://travis-ci.org/fokosun/Checkpoint1.svg?branch=master)](https://travis-ci.org/fokosun/Checkpoint1)

-# Checkpoint One - Urban dictionary agnostic of common slangs & meanings
+# Checkpoint One

-An agnostic package that conforms with thephpleague.com specifications and uses the Test Driven Development process (PHPUnit)
+This package was built mainly for academic purposes.
+It can be described ad an agnostic package that conforms with thephpleague.com specifications and uses the Test Driven Development process (PHPUnit)

 ## Classes
 - Data: